FEMessage/create-nuxt-app/README.md

 - fix a bug
 - implement a new feature

-## Development
+## Developer Guide

+This scaffolding is use SAO under the hood.

-If `git push` failed, maybe you change the generated directory structure; then you can run `yarn test:snapshot` to make sure that your pull request can pass CI pipeline.
+PS: If `git push` failed, maybe you change the generated directory structure; then you can run `yarn test:snapshot` to make sure that your pull request can pass CI pipeline.

 [⬆ Back to Top](#table-of-contents)